DylanCheetah/reactive-calculator/README.md

 * a web browser

+## Usage
+1. clone this repo
+2. install Node.js
+3. open a terminal to the project folder
+4. execute `npm install --save` to install the required dependencies
+5. execute `npm start` to start the backend
+6. navigate to http://localhost:8000 in your web browser

+## Tutorial
-## Phase 1: Create Minimal Backend
+### Phase 1: Create Minimal Backend
 Before we can start creating our frontend, we will need a minimal backend that will simply serve our frontend to each client.
 We will use Express.js to create our backend and we will also use Nodemon to facilitate the development of our backend.
 Both of these packages will be installed via npm.
 We will also create a simple webpage that will serve as the basis of our frontend.

 01. create a folder named `reactive-calculator`